What are blood disorders?

 Symptoms and Causes

-What are the common symptoms of blood disorders?
+What are common blood disorder symptoms?

 - Shortness of breath.

-- Excessive bleeding after injury.
+- Heavy bleeding after childbirth or miscarriage.

 Diagnosis and Tests